Linuxfabrik/monitoring-plugins/check-plugins/metabase-stats/README.md

 **Important Notes:**

+* This plugin is currently not production-ready and needs a rewrite (undefined variable references, dangerous default values).
+Use with caution.
 * Requires a Metabase superuser account.
 Logins are rate-limited by Metabase for security, which is why credentials are cached.
 See the [Metabase API documentation](https://www.metabase.com/learn/developing-applications/advanced-metabase/metabase-api.html#authenticate-your-requests-with-a-session-token) for details

 **Data Collection:**